 Another activity during the day is of token marriages of children below the age of six.
 To do so, children throw snowballs at each other, confirming their interest.
 It is a significant tradition in the villages of the region, deciding a suitor that will eventually marry.

 Fagli, also known as Kus or Kuns, is the most important festival of Pattan Valley.
-The festival falls a fortnight after Amawasya (Moonless Night), typically in the first half of February.
+The festival falls a fortnight after Amavasya (Moonless Night), typically in the first half of February.
 The locals decorate their houses and light oil lamps.
 To represent an angel of the peak – SHIKHARA – APPA – sitting, lots of bamboo sticks are stacked 2 ft.
-High, known as Baraza and a white sheet are draped around the set up lauded in jewelry and flowers.
+High, known as Baraza and a white sheet, are draped around the set up lauded in jewelry and flowers.

 Delicious dishes are placed before the Baraza along with burning incense.
 Religious preparations are offered in prayers to the deity and then distributed to the birds and crows in the morning.
 Further, the family members pay respects to their animals, signifying their gratitude and dependence on their flock.
 This festival continues for the remainder of the fortnight, with lots of feasts and celebrations.